RickCarlino/orc-protocol/SPEC.md

 * **Access Token:** Opaque string; sent as `Authorization: Bearer <token>`.
 * **Refresh Token:** Opaque string for renewal.
 * Tokens are per device session.
+* All active sessions for the same user share the same real‑time stream scope (all joined rooms and DMs) and shared read cursors (§8).
+Any session may advance cursors for the user.

 ### 4.2 Endpoints